reactiflux/reactiflux.com/pages/links.md

 ## React Walkthrough
-"If you want to learn React, start by reading articles A and B, then move on to C and D", etc
+If you are new to React, read these articles in order.
+Brought to you by Mark Erikson (aka @acemarke).
+For additional articles, see [React/Redux Links](https://github.com/markerikson/react-redux-links).

 - ### Getting Started
   - [React Documentation](https://facebook.github.io/react/docs/hello-world.html)